BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2_Integrating_Addresses_Descriptors.md

 }
 ```

-The two `true`s are the magic sauce as shown in the help file:
+The two `true`s in this command are the magic sauce as shown in the help file:

 ```
 1. wallet_name             (string, required) The name for the new wallet.
 If this is a path, the wallet will be created at the path location.